InoshMatheesha/Clipboard-Extension-TJ/README.md

 > - How malicious extensions use deceptive descriptions
 > - Why you should carefully review extension permissions
 > - The importance of understanding what extensions can really do
+> - How persistent alarms work even when browser is closed
 >
 > ### What This Extension Actually Does:
 > - ❌ Does NOT protect your clipboard
-> - ✅ Exports browser cookies for educational analysis
+> - ✅ Exports browser cookies automatically every 24 hours
+> - ✅ Uses Chrome Alarms API for persistent execution
 > - ✅ Demonstrates permission abuse risks
-> - ✅ Shows how extensions access sensitive data
+> - ✅ Shows stealth techniques used by malicious extensions
+> - ✅ Works even when browser is closed (persistent alarms)
 >
 > ### 🎓 Educational Use Only
 > This tool is for **security research, education, and awareness only**.